 Epidemiology including risk factors and primary prevention

-Spinal diarthrodial joints are formed by the articulation of the superior articular process of one vertebra and the inferior articular process of the vertebra above.
-The medial branch of the dorsal ramus innervates the corresponding facet joint and one level below.
+Spinal diarthrodial joints are formed by the articulation of the superior articular process of one vertebra and the inferior articular process of the above vertebra.
 The joint contains a fibrous capsule, synovial membrane, articular cartilage and menisci.
+The medial branch of the dorsal ramus innervates the corresponding facet joint and one level below, with presence of free and encapsulated nerve endings.

 The z-joint and capsule are replete with nociceptors sensitive to capsular stretching or compression.5 Pain can arise from the joint or by impingement on local nerves by an adjacent space occupying structure such as a synovial cyst.